Remuneration scheme for the President and CEO and members of the Executive Group

 The Board of Directors decides on the remuneration and other terms of employment of the members of the Executive Group.

-Members of the Executive Group are covered by the performance-based schemes as described above in Decision-making procedure and remuneration principles.
+Members of the Executive Group are covered by the incentive scheme for key persons as described above (see 1.3.1.).